 A few months later, NaNoWriMo rolled around, and I took my 12,000-word manuscript and ran with it.
 At the end of November, my word count was nearing 65,000, and more importantly I had reached the end of the story as I had envisioned it.
 After a lot of editing, my debut novel was finished and published in September 2014.
 To Rule the Skies is available as an ebook and in paperback.

 In May 2017, I launched my second novel, a prequel to To Rule the Skies titled The Secret Notebook of Michael Faraday.
-This book relates some of Nicodemus Boffin’s history as well as telling the story of a strange mineral specimen that Professor Faraday (Boffin’s mentor) receives to analyze, and what happens when it falls into the wrong hands.
+This book relates some of Nicodemus Boffin’s history as well as telling the story of a strange mineral specimen that Professor Faraday (Boffin’s mentor) receives to analyze, and what happens when the curious stone falls into the wrong hands.

 I can be contacted by email at michaeltierney1(at)gmail.com